kubernetes-sigs/kustomize/examples/patchMultipleObjects.md

 [strategic merge patch]: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md
 [json patch]: jsonpatch.md

+Note that a strategic merge patch must still have a `metadata.name` field even if the `patch`'s `target.name` overrides it.
+Its value will be ignored, but it must be present.

 > ```yaml
 > patches:
 >   - path: <relative path to file containing patch>